yyw-0410/PhishCheck/README.md

 # Backend setup
 cd backend
+pip install -r requirements.txt

+# Create your .env file with your own API keys
+# See .env.example for required variables
+touch .env  # or manually create the file
-pip install -r requirements.txt cp .env.example .env  # Configure your API keys uvicorn app.main:app --reload
+# Then edit .env and add your API keys

+uvicorn app.main:app --reload

 # Frontend setup (new terminal)